-API is a Fuel that Powers Your e-Commerce
+API is a Fuel that Powers Your eCommerce SaaS Solution

-Every merchant, who wants to stay in the picture and boost productivity, should look for opportunities that will drive competitive advantage for their business.
-Application programming interface has a direct relation to e-Commerce enhancement as never before.
+Every SaaS provider, who wants to stay in the picture and boost productivity, should look for opportunities that will drive competitive advantage for their business.
+Application Programming Interface (API) has a direct relation to eCommerce enhancement as never before.
 It is considered to be a key enabler to empower human interactions in the business-to-business environment.
 However, this communication is invisible for users but in the same time it appears to be robust way to satisfy all customers’ unique needs and demands.

 Go through this interesting article written by Chuck Freedman, director, Platform Strategy at Mashery and discover his expert’s insight about APIs as an invisible wires that connect data and services.